jmmcd/jmmcd.github.com/_posts/2024-03-03-whats-your-pdoom-ai-risk-ai-safety.md

 > *The whole thing sounds like science fiction.*

 And I would say yes, it sounds like science fiction.

 But everything is science fiction until it happens.
 A hole in the ozone layer?
 Acid rain that kills the trees?
 Sounds like science fiction.
 Wireless remote communicators, and satellites in geosynchronous orbits?
 These were anticipated in Star Trek and in Arthur C Clarke, and now they're commonplace.
+A lot of scientists and inventors say they're inspired by science fiction.

+There are people from other spheres, including the arts, who are thinking about the possible downsides of new technology.
+They're a necessary antidote to the positivity and salesmanship of AI companies.
+So I think science fiction is pretty important.